Dick Grant: Early life

+Athletics

 Grant entered the inaugural Boston Marathon in 1897 with a solid background in track racing, but without having previously engaged in any long runs.
 His entry contravened orders he had received from his track team at Harvard, which wanted him to be fresh for a dual meet with the University of Pennsylvania.
 He was the only man in a field of eighteen runners without a handler accompanying him on a bicycle to provide him with water and to attend to his needs.
 Grant nonetheless took the lead immediately.
 He was joined by cross-country runner Hamilton Gray from New York City, and they shared the lead for about twelve miles until John J. McDermott caught the pair on the downhill into Newton Lower Falls.
 Gray stopped to walk, but Grant gave chase for a mile until the base of the next hill was reached.
 There, Grant walked to the top of the hill.
 Seeing a street-watering cart, used to keep the dust down on the dirt streets, he asked the driver to run water over him.
 Once his legs had cooled down, he tried to run again, but his feet were too blistered to continue, and he dropped out with about nine miles to go.
 McDermott continued on to win the race.
 He was effusive in his praise for Grant; "He is the hardest man I ever beat," he said.
 "He held me for a mile, although he was all pumped out.
 If he had trained for the race he would have given me a hard race.
 As it was it was hard enough to shake him.
 He ran the pluckiest race I ever saw."
 Grant had lost twelve pounds in weight over the race, and his feet were so blistered he was unable to walk for several days afterward.

 Grant returned to the Marathon the following year, having taken leave of absence from Harvard and having joined the Cambridgeport Gymnasium Association.
 He finished in seventh place with a time of 3:08:55.

 Grant's best result at the Boston Marathon came in 1899.
 Now running for the Knickerbocker Athletic Club of New York, Grant was once more in the early lead, which he held for about sixteen miles, but the runners had to cope with a significant headwind.
 Lawrence Bragnolia, a 161-pound blacksmith, was always close behind, and his stocky frame was better suited to coping with the headwind than was Grant's.
 The two entered into a spirited battle in the Newton Hills, with Bragnolia ultimately prevailing.
 Grant finished half a mile and three minutes behind Bragnolia, with a time of 2:57:46.
 Bragnolia's remarks after the race echoed McDermott's two years before; Grant was the pluckiest runner he had ever encountered, and knowing that he would be a bad man to beat, decided to "run him out" in the first fifteen miles, and was surprised when at the eighteenth mile he was not then sure of victory.